-5 Cool Things We Saw at Paris Men’s Fashion Week Day 3
+5 Cool Things We Saw at Paris Men’s Today

 Disco Time

 Daytime discos are officially a thing.
 Rei Kawakubo’s Comme des Garçons show was strobe light central, and top of the guest list was a Nike collab.
-Nike Air 180s hit the floor alongside colorful brogue laceups printed trompe l’œil style, to resemble an old school sneaker.
-And it all ended in one big ol’ dance off with models pulling shapes like it was going out fashion. — Stephanie Hirschmiller
+Nike Air 180s hit the floor alongside colorful brogue laceups printed trompe l’œil-style to resemble an old-school sneaker.
+And it all ended in one big ol’ dance-off with models pulling shapes like it was going out fashion. — Stephanie Hirschmiller

 Get Ready to Rumble

 Haider Ackermann continued his new look for luxe brand Berluti.
 This season’s standout shoe?
-A boxing boot-meets-sneaker, which came in an off white colorway.
+A boxing boot-meets-sneaker that came in an off-white colorway.
 The show also included pool slides and dress shoes.

 Want more coverage from Paris Fashion Week?